facelessuser/merge-dracula-theme/README.md

 ![Pink](./sublime_merge_pink.png)

 Want a darker theme?
-Plug in a darker background.
+Plug in a darker background and take care to adjust some of the variables to provide decent contrast.

 ```js
 {